ilcande/ecommerce-shop-frontend/README.md

   Routing:
     React Router is used for client-side routing.
     Routes are defined in the `App` component, which renders the appropriate page based on the URL.

+## User Actions

+### Product Page

+- **Description**: The product page is a read operation performed to display the product's details for customers to make a purchase.
+- **UI Presentation**: The product page shows the base price and available customization options.
+- **Available Options**: Options are displayed based on the constraints defined in the database.
+If a particular option cannot be combined with another (e.g., "Full-Suspension" cannot be selected with "Mountain Wheels"), it will be dynamically disabled.
+- **Price Calculation**: The total price is updated live based on the customer's selections.
+This includes the base price plus any additional costs associated with selected options.

+### Add to Cart Action

+- **Description**: After selecting the desired options, customers can add the product to their cart.
+- **Database Persistence**: When the "Add to Cart" button is clicked, the selected product and its configuration are saved to the cart.
+The stock levels are updated to reflect the new inventory status upon checkout.
+Payment processes are not covered in this challenge but would typically involve additional backend transactions.

+## Admin Workflows

+### Creation of a New Product

+- **Description**: Admins can create new products by specifying necessary information like product name, type, and base price.
+- **Database Changes**: New records are added to the `Products` table.
+Configurations and options associated with this product can also be set up.

+### Addition of a New Part Choice

+- **Description**: Admins can add new parts, such as a `Brakes`, through a user interface.
+- **UI Description**: The UI allows admins to specify the part name and product type.
+The part is then added to the `Parts` table.
+- **Database Changes**: A new record is added to the `Parts` table.
+Options related to this part can be created subsequently.

+### Addition of a New Option for a Part

+- **Description**: Admins can add new options for a part, such as `Disc Brakes` for the `Brakes` part.
+- **UI Description**: The UI provides fields to specify the option name, price.
+The option is then associated with the relevant part.

+### Setting Up Constraints

+- **Description**: Admins can define constraints that restrict certain options from being selected together.
+- **UI Description**: The UI provides a way to specify constraints between options.
+For example, "Full-Suspension" and "Mountain Wheels" cannot be selected together.

+### Managing Stock Levels

+- **Description**: Admins can update the stock levels for each option.
+- **UI Description**: The UI provides a form to set the stock level for each option.
+This information is stored in the `StockLevels` table.

+### Setting Up Configurations for a Product

+- **Description**: Admins can create configurations for a product by selecting options for each part.
+- **UI Description**: The UI allows admins to choose options for each part and save the configuration.
+This information is stored in the `ProductConfigurations` table and associated with the product.

+### Updating Existing Objects Attributes

+- **Description**: Admins can update the attributes of existing objects like options, and stock levels.
+- **UI Description**: The UI provides forms to update the attributes of options and stock levels.
+Changes are reflected in the database.

 ## Data Flow